Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Dec 04, 2018

-When somebody pleads guilty to a felony or other certain crimes, the courts will make them fill out what I refer to as a gun form, which is basically pursuant to California Proposition 63.
-Everybody has to fill that form out and indicate whether or not they have any guns registered to them or any guns in their possession.
+When someone pleads guilty to a felony or other specified crimes, the courts require them to complete what I refer to as a gun form, which is essentially mandated by California Proposition 63.
+Everyone must fill out that form and indicate whether they have any registered guns or any guns in their possession.

 This is a very dangerous proposition because I've actually had a couple of clients fill it out, and they forgot that they had a couple of guns registered to them many years ago.
 You've already pled guilty, then put on probation, for example, or have been sent to prison.
-But probation is a problem because you can violate your probation for filling that form out incorrectly, and obviously, that's not fair.
-So, what a lot of criminal defense attorneys are doing — including myself in some cases — is just advising clients not to fill the form out.
+However, probation is a problem because you can violate your probation for filling out the form incorrectly, and that's obviously unfair.
+So, what many criminal defense attorneys, including myself in some cases, are doing is advising clients not to fill out the form.

 Search Warrant to Discover Guns in Your Home